Skip to main content

 • Limited Income: Your monthly income must be below a specific threshold (e.g., $967/month for individuals, $1,450/month for couples in 2025).

-• Your countable assets must be $2,000 or less for individuals, or $3,000 or less for couples.
+• Limited Resources: Your countable assets must be $2,000 or less for individuals, or $3,000 or less for couples.
 (Exempt assets include your home, one vehicle, and personal items).

 Personal & Residency Eligibility